2 Samuel 7: The prayer of David (7:18–29)

-The second half of the chapter contains David's prayer, which could be connected with bringing the ark to Jerusalem (6:1–19) rather than with the dynastic oracle in 7:1–7.
-In addition there were allusions to God's promise and its 'eternal' nature (verses 22, 28–29), God's redemption of his people from Egypt (verses 23–24), and several Deuteronomistic themes (verses 22b–26).
+The second half of the chapter contains David's prayer, which could be connected with bringing the Ark to Jerusalem (6:1–19) rather than with the dynastic oracle in 7:1–7.
+In addition there were allusions to God's promise and its eternal nature (verses 22 and 28–29), God's redemption of his people from Egypt (verses 23–24), and several Deuteronomistic themes (verses 22b–26).

 Verse 23

 And who is like Your people, like Israel, the one nation on the earth whom God went to redeem for Himself as a people, to make for Himself a name—and to do for Yourself great and awesome deeds for Your land—before Your people whom You redeemed for Yourself from Egypt, the nations, and their gods?